-The Willow School is proud to offer the Georgia Lottery Pre-K Program.
+The Willow School offers one Georgia Lottery Pre-K Program classroom.
 The school day (8:30 am-3:00 pm) is provided at no charge to families.

-Pre-K Families that need early and after care will be charged for that time based on the chart above.
-The meal fee for 2021-22 is \$50 per month and includes morning and afternoon snack and lunch.
+Pre-K Families that need after care will be charged for that time based on the chart above.
+The meal fee for 2022-23 is \$50 per month and includes morning and afternoon snack and lunch.